 - 1. As a result of the budgeted forecast of a zero deficit position for 2011/12 financial year, the outer years "base" positions have relatively speaking, improved significantly, based on the continuing revenue and cost assumptions.
 We are therefore anticipating that the 2012/13 of the Plan can be maintained at a nil deficit level.
 The 2013/14 year of the plan however includes the part year impact of the new Clinical Services Block coming on stream with increasing material impact on our operating financial position.
-While the incremental costs of the CSB Stage 1 are, as forecast in the original business case, expected to be in excess of \$40m per annum, much of this has been absorbed and the remainder funded by (the as yet unapproved) return to the currently assessed level of full PBF. - Years 2 and 3 of the CMDHB Annual Plan will benefit from the assumption that PBF funding will continue at the current levels, thus assuming the reduced 5% maximum increase cap in any one year continues to be applied. - Within all years of the Annual Plan, the full impact of the cost relating to the opening of Edmund Hillary Block at Middlemore is recognised at almost \$6m per year as detailed in the original Business Case and has been fully absorbed. - The outer years of the Annual Plan assume a continuing level of wage and salary settlements at the current proposed settlement levels which means CMDHB will have to continue to absorb settlements at virtually twice the funded levels.
+While the incremental costs of the CSB Stage 1 is, as forecast in the original Business case, expected to be in excess of \$40m per annum much of this has been absorbed.
+What remains is the shortfall in PBF funding over that anticipated and the net original deficit forecast resulting from this investment. - Years 2 and 3 of the CMDHB Annual Plan will benefit from the assumption that PBF funding will continue at the current levels, thus assuming the reduced 5% maximum increase cap in any one year continues to be applied. - Within all years of the Annual Plan, the full impact of the cost relating to the opening of Edmund Hillary Block at Middlemore is recognised at almost \$6m per year as detailed in the original Business Case and has been fully absorbed. - The outer years of the Annual Plan assume a continuing level of wage and salary settlements at the current proposed settlement levels which means CMDHB will have to continue to absorb settlements at virtually twice the funded levels.
 This remains a huge challenge for any organisation to absorb, while still continuing to provide both essential and increasing clinical services in a constrained fiscal environment.
 It is expected that there will be even greater pressure from medical staff for parity with Australian terms and conditions, given the significant easing/accessibility of New Zealand medical staff to Australia from April of last year.
-This is similarly likely to put even greater pressure around workforce levels, recruitment and training, underlining the criticality of the investment in Ko Awatea (formerly the Centre for Health Services Innovation)
+This is similarly likely to put even greater pressure around workforce levels, recruitment and training, underlining the criticality of the investment in Ko Awatea [formerly the Centre for Health Services Innovation].

-- The Annual Plan does not include the cash flow impact and initial operating expense impacts of any current or future, but as yet unapproved, business cases, i.e. it only includes the capital cost [and operating cost in 2013/14] of the approved \$208m Clinical Services Block Business Case and the operating costs of the fitted out additional wards in the Edmund Hillary Block. - 2.
-The challenges as described above are anticipated to be significantly offset by recognition of the continuing benefits of the rollout of the Thriving in Difficult Times project together with other widespread cost savings initiatives and revenue enhancements, thus underlining how important the achievement of these project outcomes are, both clinically and financially, to the organisation. - 3.
-The savings and efficiencies arising from above, are also seen as critical in contributing to funding of what are likely to be significant infrastructure challenges around IS and Facilities.
+- The Annual Plan does not include the cash flow impact and initial operating expense impacts of any current or future, but as yet unapproved Business Cases, that is, it only includes the capital cost [and operating cost in 2013/14] of the approved \$208m Clinical Services Block Business Case and the operating costs of the fitted out additional wards in the Edmund Hillary Block. - 2.
+The challenges as described above are anticipated to be significantly offset by recognition of the continuing benefits of the rollout of the Thriving in Difficult Times project together with other widespread cost savings initiatives and revenue enhancements, thus underlining how important the achievement of these project outcomes are, both clinically and financially, to the organisation. - The savings and efficiencies arising from above, are also seen as critical in contributing to funding of what are likely to be significant infrastructure challenges around IS and Facilities.

-8.8 SIGNIFICANT ACCOUNTING POLICIES
+5.8 SIGNIFICANT ACCOUNTING POLICIES